 Serious pain is one of the main signs that you have a dental emergency on your hands.
 How can you know when it’s severe enough to call your dentist?
 Try taking over-the-counter pain relievers like acetaminophen.
 If your pain doesn’t subside, or it lasts for several days, that’s a sign that you may have a serious cavity deep within the tooth.
 If your toothache is accompanied by a higher fever or swelling, call your dentist right away.
 You might have an infection that requires immediate treatment.

 You can curb bleeding by applying firm pressure with a piece of cloth or gauze.
-If that doesn’t work and you’re still bleeding after 15 minutes, contact your dentist right away.
+If that doesn’t work and you’re still bleeding after 15 minutes, contact your dentist near you right away.
 If they’re not open, you can visit your local emergency room to stop the bleeding, but you should always visit your dentist instead if you can.
 They have more specialized training when it comes to oral injuries.

 Loose teeth might be cute when you’re a kid, but as an adult, they should stay firmly rooted in place.
 If your teeth are shifting or wiggling, it may be a symptom of advanced gum disease.
 See your dentist right away.
 Putting off gum disease treatment could cost you your teeth!